tinglab/kLDM/README.md

 ## Installation
 Just compile source and the executable file 'run' will be generated.
-- The Eigen library for linear algebra was put into the directory '../eigen', which will be used during the compiling process ~
+- The Eigen library for linear algebra was put into the directory '../eigen', which will be used during the compiling process ~ If the Eigen library has been installed into the computer, You can change the Makefile to use own Eigen.
 ```
 cd ./src
 make